tbronchain/vps-setup/README.md

 What this is: a fairly minimal, comprehensive set of scripts you can use to setup a robust privacy oriented VPN server.

+Warning: latest changes might not be fully tested.
+Use at your own risks and please report issues.

 ## Requirements

 First, check `values.sh` and set what you need, but don't set private credentials.
 Alternatively, create a `.env` file and set whatever you want, including credentials.